What is discouragement? It is a curtain of doubt that falls on us when our optimism over a certain outcome is ripped away.

 Isaiah 40:31 NLT

 Here are a couple of stories of Biblical characters that may encourage you.
-Joseph, the husband of Mary, and Caleb, a young man sent by Moses, were both able to overcome discouragement through their trust in God.
+Joseph, the husband of Mary, and Caleb, a young man sent by Moses, both learned how to overcome discouragement through their trust in God.

 BibleGateway All the Men of the Bible